 For Retail Hierarchy purposes, Carlton-in-Lindrick is classed as a Small Local Centre and Langold as a Large Local Centre.
-Services, leisure facilities and appropriate scales of comparison and convenience goods retail development will be permitted within, and focused on, the Carlton-in-Lindrick and Langold Local Centres in line with the recommendations of the Council's most recent Retail Study.
-Development opportunity sites will be allocated through the Site Allocations DPD.
+Services, leisure facilities and appropriate scales of comparison and convenience goods retail development will be permitted within, and focused on, the Carlton-in-Lindrick and Langold Local Centres in line with the recommendations of the Council's most recent Retail Study and other current retail data.
+Retail development sites will be allocated through the Site Allocations (SA) DPD as necessary or, in advance of the SA DPD, be considered in line with the sequential and impact tests set out in national planning policy.

-Proposals within these Centres (other than at second floor level) that will lead to the loss of a shop or service or that might individually (due to their size) or cumulatively (through over concentration of particular uses) prejudice the success of the Centres, or be detrimental to the local environment, will not be supported other than where it can be demonstrated to the Council's satisfaction that they will not harm the vitality and viability of the Centres.
+Proposals within Carlton-in-Lindrick's Centres that will lead to the loss of a shop or service or that might individually (due to their size) or cumulatively (through over concentration of particular uses) prejudice the success of the Centres, or be detrimental to the local environment, will not be supported other than where it can be demonstrated to the Council's satisfaction that they will not harm the vitality and viability of the Centres.